grqphical/llmcord/README.md

 # LLMCord - An LLM client as a discord bot

-This bot allows you to use LLMs such as ChatGPT, LLaMA3, and Gemma from Discord
+This bot allows you to use LLMs such as ChatGPT, LLaMA3, and Gemini 1.5 from Discord

 ## Installation